Haym Salomon: Financing of the American Revolutionary War

 In August 1781, the Continental Army trapped Lieutenant General Charles Cornwallis in the Virginia coastal town of Yorktown.
 George Washington and the main army, and Count de Rochambeau with his French army, decided to march from the Hudson Highlands to Yorktown and deliver the final blow.
 But Washington's war chest was completely empty, as was that of Congress.
 Without food, uniforms and supplies, Washington's troops were close to mutiny.

 Washington determined that he needed at least $20,000 to finance the campaign.
 When Morris told him there were no funds and no credit available, Washington said: "Send for Haym Salomon".
 Salomon raised $20,000, through the sale of bills of exchange.
 With that contribution, Washington conducted the Yorktown campaign, which proved to be the final battle of the Revolution.

 Salomon brokered the sale of a majority of the war aid from France and the Dutch Republic, selling bills of exchange to American merchants.
 Salomon also personally supported various members of the Continental Congress during their stay in Philadelphia, including James Madison and James Wilson.
 He requested below-market interest rates, and he never asked for repayment.

-Salomon is believed to have granted outright bequests to men that he thought were unsung heroes of the revolution who had become impoverished during the war.
+Salomon is believed to have granted outright bequests to men who he thought were unsung heroes of the revolution who had become impoverished during the war.
 One example is Bodo Otto, a senior surgeon in the continental army.
 Otto joined the army at the age of 65 and served for the entire war.
 Among other things, he established the hospital at Valley Forge, where he often used his own funds to purchase medical supplies.
 Due to Salomon's bequest, Otto was able to rebuild his medical practice in Reading, Pennsylvania, at war's end.

 The Treaty of Paris, signed on September 3, 1783, ended the Revolutionary War but not the financial problems of the newly established nation.
 America's war debt to France was never properly repaid, which was part of the cascade of events leading to the French Revolution.